nuejs/nue/packages/nuejs.org/docs/tutorial.md

   url: //simple-blog.nuejs.org
   size: 749 × 484 px

-This blog stands apart from typical framework-based sites:
-- All content is pure Markdown, making it easy to edit and maintain
-- The layout uses semantic HTML instead of JavaScript components
-- Styling flows from a systematic design system rather than utility classes
-- Interactions like page transitions work through native browser features
-- Everything loads instantly because there's no framework initialization

 To follow along, [install Nue](installation.html) first, then download and run this demo locally with: